 ITEMS TO BE INSPECTED INSPECTION TO PERFORM ~ Fluids Check fuel, engine oil and coolant levels.
 Leaks Check for any leaks under vehicle.
 Throttle lever Activate throttle lever several times to ensure it operates freely.
 It must return to idle position when released.
-Parking brake Apply parking brake and check if it operates properly.
+Brake lock Apply brake lock and check if it operates properly.
 Tires Check tire pressure and condition.
 Wheels Check wheels for damage and for abnormal play, and check lug nuts are tightened.
 Radiator Check cleanliness of the radiator.
 Drive shaft boots Check drive shaft boots and protectors condition.
 Seat Check if operator seat is in place and properly latched.
-If you transport a cargo, respect the load capacity.
+Cargo If you transport a cargo, respect the load capacity.
 Ensure cargo is properly secured to the rear cargo area.
-Cargo If you are pulling a trailer or an other equipment: Check hitch and trailer ball condition.
+If you are pulling a trailer or an other equipment: Check hitch and trailer ball condition.
 Respect the tongue capacity and towing capacity.
 Ensure trailer is properly secured to hitch.

-ITEMS TO BE INSPECTED INSPECTION TO PERFORM > Glove box Check if glove box is properly locked in position.
 Storage compartments Check if rear storage compartments are properly latched.
 Chassis and suspension Check underneath vehicle for any debris on chassis or suspension and clean them properly.